chidg/django-allauth/docs/advanced.rst

 - ``stash_verified_email(self, request, email)``.
-If an invitation was accepted by following a link in a mail, then there is no need to send e-mail verification mails after the signup is completed.
-Use this method to record the fact that an e-mail address was verified.
+If an invitation was accepted by following a link in a mail, then there is no need to send email verification mails after the signup is completed.
+Use this method to record the fact that an email address was verified.

-Sending E-mail
+Sending Email
 --------------

-E-mails sent (e.g. in case of password forgotten, or e-mail confirmation) can be altered by providing your own templates.
+Emails sent (e.g. in case of password forgotten, or email confirmation) can be altered by providing your own templates.
 Templates are named as follows::